lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ### Browser support

 According to CSS-Tricks, browser support for [stroke-dasharray](https://css-tricks.com/almanac/properties/s/stroke-dasharray/) and [stroke-dashoffset](https://css-tricks.com/almanac/properties/s/stroke-dashoffset/) goes back to IE 9 and Android 4.4, with full support in all other major browsers.
-If you want to use this and you're concerned about browser support, make sure you test it it out yourself.
+If you want to use this and you're concerned about browser support, make sure you test it yourself.
 Or alternatively, use an animated GIF.